 5. Study Chart

-As you study each region, have students fill in their study chart.
-There is a student version of the digital resource which is great for integrating technology.
+While studying each region, students should fill in their study chart.
+There is a digital student version included great for integrating technology.

 6. Map of Regions